djspears/PaloAlto/vmseries-avset/README.md

 # VM-Series in an Availability Set Template

 This ARM template deploys a VM-Series next generation firewall VM in an availability set of a Azure resource group.
 It lets you select your:
+- Username and Password
 - Resource Group and Storage Account inside it
 - VNET's CIDR (/16 range) with 3 subnets: Mgmt (0.0/24), Untrust (1.0/24), Trust (2.0/24)
 - Azure VM size and login for VM-Series (BYOL edition) with 3 NIC's that map to above subnets

+Note: Make sure to set a strong password for the firewall and set the SRCIPINBOUNDNSG to your source IP, i.e. restrict which IP (yours) can connect to your Azure deployment.
+If you keep it 0.0.0.0/0 then anyone can connect (or brute force) your VM's.

 This template is meant to let you do customized deployments of VM-Series instead of deploying from the Azure Marketplace.
 You can deploy using the "Deploy to Azure" button below or download the template and customize it to your needs.
 You can also fork the templates into your own GitHub repository.